CKSci Unit 5: Genetics

 - How do organisms reproduce without sperm and eggs?

-- How much of trait variation in a population is controlled by genes or by the environment?
+- How much of trait variation in a population is controlled by genes, and how much is influenced by the environment?

 As students move through their day-to-day activities, they will also read Core Knowledge literacy selections.
 These include factual articles, history of the sciences, art and literature, spotting bad science in the media and advertisements, graphics comprehension, research-type articles, reliability of sources, and other areas of science literacy.